11x-dev/hint-button-bug/README.md

 1. Clicking the hint button shows both green and red squares
 2. Clicking the hint button while the green and red squares are visible properly removes them

 This was a real bug from a real production codebase!
-You get practice solving real problems, instead of solving leetcode or other simplified / designed problems that AI can easily solve.
 Feel free to use any resources you want on this coding challenge, have fun!

 ![Hint button showing red squares on board](https://res.cloudinary.com/dxq77puhi/image/upload/v1749016613/Hint_bug_screenshot_1_11xdev_kfntqf.png)